Latest Posts

 • Life and time

-Which activities make you lose track of time?
+How does time affect you, scientifically speaking?
 Einstein showed that, rather than there being a single unified time, time is relative, and so every phenomena has its own time.
-There isn’t a single entity of time, there are numerous… Continue reading
+There isn’t a single entity of time, there are numerous times,… Continue reading

 Life and time